semgrep/pyro-caml/README.md

 # Pyro Caml 🔥 🐪
-Pyro Caml is a user level profiler for OCaml, that works with [Pyroscope](https://pyroscope.io/) for statistical continuous profiling purely in user space.
+Pyro Caml is a profiler for OCaml, that works with [Pyroscope](https://pyroscope.io/) for statistical continuous profiling purely in user space.